 The Advanced AODA is a Program of Study.
-You must be accepted first to SSA and then by the Program of Study.
+You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
 SSA students apply to Programs of Study during their first year.

 SSA is an Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA) Accredited Advanced AODA Counselor Training Program (ATP).
 The program is open only to second-year SSA master’s students in the clinical concentration.
 Students who complete the AODA ATP receive the education and supervised practice allowing them to take the Illinois Certified Alcohol and Other Drug Abuse Counselor (CADC) exam after graduation.